fknop/hapi-pagination/README.md

 npm test
 ```

+Note: The tests may fail because of `qs` that is inversing the order of the
+query parameters, if you know how to avoid this, you can post an issue on the
+repository, thank you.

 ## Contribute

 Post an issue if you encounter a bug or an error in the documentation.